Make Oil History

-After Jacinda’s historic announcement that brought an end to new offshore oil and gas exploration, we’ve been hearing a lot from the industry about how the sky is about to fall in.
+After Prime Minister Jacinda Ardern’s historic announcement that brought an end to new offshore oil and gas exploration, we’ve been hearing a lot from the industry about how the sky is about to fall in.
 Fun fact: it isn’t.
 But just in case you find yourself having a heated debate with someone around the dinner table, we’ve put together some debate points to help you.

 Alt Fact: If we stop producing oil here we’ll just have to import more oil from overseas.

 Truth: New Zealand’s vehicles already run almost entirely on imported oil.
 The fuel we use to fill our cars at the petrol pump is imported from overseas, so won’t be affected by this decision.
 Virtually all of our relatively small oil production is exported.

 The Middle East tends to be our largest source of crude oil (over half generally comes from there).
 Russia and Asia are also significant trade sources.

 The real alternative to importing oil is more electric trains, buses, cars, trucks, and bikes powered by renewable electricity and biofuels – not more oil drilling.
 By using more clean, locally-produced energy, we will also reduce our current multi-billion dollar oil deficit, which comes about because we import more oil than we export.

 Alt Fact: Stopping oil and gas exploration will lead to more climate emissions.

 Truth: Any oil and gas we keep in the ground is oil and gas that can’t be burnt and can’t increase global emissions.

 In reality, saying that new fossil fuels are out of bounds creates certainty for investors to put their money behind the alternatives – clean technologies like solar, wind, geothermal and battery storage.